apache/sedona/docs/index.md

 ## News!

 * GeoSpark 1.3.1 is released.
 This version provides a complete Python wrapper to GeoSpark RDD and SQL API.
-It also contains a number of bug fixes and new functions.
+It also contains a number of bug fixes and new functions from 12 contributors.
 See [Python tutorial: RDD](./tutorial/geospark-core-python/), [Python tutorial: SQL](./tutorial/geospark-sql-python/), [Release note](./download/GeoSpark-All-Modules-Release-notes/)

 ## Companies are using GeoSpark